markfeit/duplicacy-scripts/README.md

 Select a location where duplicacy-scripts, the Duplicacy configuration, its cache and log files will be kept.
 This location will be referred to as `$DEST`.
-The default is `/system/duplicacy`.
+The default is `/opt/duplicacy`.

 Select the location which will form the root of the volume(s) to be backed up.
 This will be referred to as `$ROOT`.
 The default is `/`, which is suitable for most systems.
 (Specific parts of the filesystem may be included or excluded using Duplicacy's filter mechanism.)

+Become `root` and execute:

+ * `make install` to install using the defaults
-Become `root` and execute `make DEST=$DEST ROOT=$ROOT install`.
-You may do this as any other user, but be aware that this will limit the set of files backed up to those the user can read.
+ * `make DEST=$DEST ROOT=$ROOT install` to install using other directories.

+Installation may be done as any other user, but be aware that this will limit the set of files backed up to those the user can read.
 In addition to installing these scripts, a `.duplicacy` file will be placed in `$ROOT`.

 Set up Duplicacy by placing a `preferences` and optional `filter` file in `$DEST/prefs` Samples are provided in the `prefs` directory of the sources.
 These files are not installed by default.

+Set up the scripts by editing `$DEST/etc/settings`.

 At this point, backups and maintenance will be done automatically by cron.